white-anthony/237b_assignment-1/homework/vector_add/README.md

 ## Dataset Generation (optional)

-### DISCLAIMER: NEEDS TO BE CONVERTED TO C FOR HELPER LIBRARY

 The dataset required to test the program is already generated.
 If you are interested in how the dataset is generated please refer to the `dataset_generator.py` file in the `Dataset` directory.
 You may run this script using `python dataset_generator.py`.

 ## Submission

-Submit the `main.c` and `kernel.cl` files on gradescope.
-Preserve the file name while uploading to gradescope.
+Submit the `main.c` and `kernel.cl` files on Gradescope.
+Preserve the file name while uploading to Gradescope.
+Report your time analysis.